 Minimum Age: 18 years

-: California residency is not required
+Residency: California residency is not required

-: Individual and Business Entity
+Entity Types: Individual and Business Entity

-1) Requires a minimum of 20 hours of approved prelicensing study.
+- Requires a minimum of 20 hours of approved prelicensing study.

-A new California resident applicant who had a current Life-Only license in another state within the last 90 days and has a current non-resident license in California, or an applicant holding any of the following designations: a Life Underwriter Training Council Fellowship (LUTCF), Chartered Life Underwriter (CLU), Certified Insurance Counselor (CIC), Certified Employee Benefit Specialist (CEBS), Charted Financial Consultant (ChFC), Certified Financial Planner (CFP) or Fellow, Life Management Institute (FLMI), is exempt from the 20 hours of prelicensing education.
+A new California resident applicant who had a current Life license in another state within the last 90 days and has a current non-resident license in California, or an applicant holding any of the following designations: a Life Underwriter Training Council Fellowship (LUTCF), Chartered Life Underwriter (CLU), Certified Insurance Counselor (CIC), Certified Employee Benefit Specialist (CEBS), Charted Financial Consultant (ChFC), Certified Financial Planner (CFP) or Fellow, Life Management Institute (FLMI), is exempt from the 20 hours of prelicensing education.

-2) Requires 12 hours of approved prelicensing study on ethics and the California Insurance Code.
+- Requires 12 hours of approved prelicensing study on ethics and the California Insurance Code.

-1) Any licensee who has complied with the above, or was licensed as of December 31, 1991, shall satisfactorily complete approved courses or programs of instruction or attend seminars equivalent to 24 hours of instruction during each two-year license period, including at least 3 hours of ethics training, before their license may be renewed.
+- Licensee shall satisfactorily complete approved courses or programs of instruction or attend seminars equivalent to 24 hours of instruction during each two-year license period, including at least 3 hours of ethics training, before their license may be renewed.

 Continuing Education Exemption Revision

 The exemption from the continuing education requirement for licensees 70 years of age and in good standing for 30 continuous years does not apply to those individuals licensed for the first time on or after January 1, 2010.
-(Section 1749.3 (e))
+(Section 1749.3 (c))